Quantum-torque-induced breaking of magnetic interfaces in ultracold gases

-is composed of two terms: the first corresponds to the spin advection, while the second is the \textit{quantum torque}, which depends on the atomic mass $m$.
-Remarkably, the quantum torque originates as a pure quantum effect, vanishing when $\hbar$ is set to zero, or equivalently when the atoms cannot move (see classical analogue in Ref.\cite{Pigneur2018}).
+The first term is the spin advection.
+The spatial derivative of the second one is the \textit{quantum torque}, which depends explicitly on $\hbar/m$.
+Remarkably, the quantum torque originates as a pure quantum effect, vanishing when $\hbar$ is set to zero, or equivalently when the mass of the atoms is infinite (see classical analogue in Ref.\cite{Pigneur2018class}).

-The equation of motion for the spin density, Eq.(\ref{spindyn}), in the absence of spin advection, is equivalent to a non-dissipative LLE.
+The equation of motion for the spin density, Eq.\,(\ref{spindyn}), in the absence of spin advection, is equivalent (see Methods) to a non-dissipative LLE \cite{Nikuni2003}.
 Therefore, if the density and velocity dynamics can be neglected, the dynamics of a coherently-coupled Bose gas mimics the magnetization dynamics in a magnetic sample, where the quantum torque plays the role of the exchange term.
-Since the quantum torque depends on the gradient of $\mathbf{s}$, it plays a crucial role in the presence of magnetic interfaces.
-Often in literature the effective field in the LLE includes the torque as well.
+Since the quantum torque depends on the curvature of $\mathbf{s}$, it plays a crucial role in the presence of magnetic interfaces.
+Often in literature the effective field in the LLE includes the torque as well \cite{Baryakhtar2015}, which in the magnetic context is due to the exchange interaction.

+Taking advantage of the absence of dissipative terms in Eq.~(\ref{spindyn}), we study the long time dynamics of systems with far-from-equilibrium initial configurations.
+Before discussing the actual experimental configuration (\aref{fig:1}a), it is useful to consider the dynamics in the simple spatially homogeneous case.
+Equation~(\ref{spindyn}) reduces to $ \dot{\mathbf{s}} =\mathbf{H(\mathbf{s})}\times\mathbf{s}$, i.e., equivalent to the Josephson equations for weakly-interacting Bose gases \cite{Smerzi1997}.
+These equations are usually written in terms of the relative magnetization $Z=s_z/n$ and the relative phase $\phi=\arctan(s_y/s_x)$, which in \aref{fig:1}b correspond to the projection of the quantum state on the $z$ axis of the Bloch sphere, and its equatorial angle, respectively, $\mathbf{s}=n(\sqrt{1-Z^2}\cos\phi,\sqrt{1-Z^2}\sin\phi,Z)$.